SophieBlueVR/ArmatureCleanup/README.md

 window that opens, drag your avatar into the appropriate slot and click `Clean up!`

+I cannot stress this enough:

+**MAKE A BACKUP BEFORE YOU RUN THIS TOOL**

+This tool makes assumptions and guesses and may not work at all, or even may cause permanent changes to your project.
+I offer no guarantee and no support, use this as your own risk.

 ## Installation

 There are two methods, pick **only one**: